 IDP vs British Council IELTS: Which one ?

-In this tutorial you will, we talk about IDP and British Council IELTS
+In this tutorial, we talk about IDP and British Council IELTS

-- Learn about the two administrative bodies that run the IELTS exams: British Council and IDP.
+- Learn about the two administrative bodies that run the IELTS exams: British Council and the IDP.
+IDP is an international education organisation offering student placement in Australia, New Zealand, USA, UK, the Republic of Ireland and Canada.
+IDP has more than 100 offices in 31 countries

 - Find out if the IELTS test is the same in both or if there are any important differences.

-Are there any differences between IDP and British Council IELTS?
+Are there any differences between taking IDP and British Council IELTS?

 That's a very easy question to answer.
 The simple answer is no. Let's see why: